 Shoes for Traveling Europe

-I normally recommend only packing one pair of shoes because they’re bulky and take up a lot of space… but it is understandable if you want to bring two pairs.
+I normally recommend only packing one pair of shoes if you’re traveling light but it is understandable if you want to bring two pairs.
 Check out my favorite travel shoes for specific recommendations.

-You’re going to be on your feet a lot while in Europe, so you really want a sturdy pair of comfortable shoes for sightseeing.
-Personally, I wear leather sneakers that are comfortable during the day and look nice enough for going out at night.
+You’ll be on your feet for hours at a time while in Europe so you really want a sturdy pair of comfortable shoes for sightseeing.
+These days I opt for supportive and stylish New Balance sneakers (something from their 900-series).
+But I also like leather sneakers that are comfortable during the day and look nice enough for going out at night.
 Nike, New Balance, Adidas, and similar companies all make leather sneakers like this.

 Some people opt for sturdier “hiking” shoes since they’re usually waterproof and have an all-terrain sole.
 They’re not super stylish but they are usually pretty comfortable.
 If you plan on traveling during a rainy time of year, I would suggest this option.
-While we’re talking about hiking, I suggest leaving the hiking boots at home unless you plan on doing some hardcore winter hiking.
+On that note, I suggest leaving the hiking boots at home unless you plan on doing some hardcore winter hiking.

 Don’t forget a cheap pair of rubber flip-flop sandals if you’re going to stay in a hostel.
 You’ll want them for the showers.
 Trust me.

 I highly recommend that you leave your dress shoes at home.
-While sneakers would probably prevent you from entering any super swanky nightclubs, I doubt most budget backpackers can afford the cover charge + drink prices at those places anyway.
-And a smart pair of sneakers will get you into most places anyways.
+While sneakers would probably prevent you from entering any super swanky nightclubs, I doubt most budget backpackers can afford the cover charge + drink prices at those places.
+And a smart pair of sneakers will get you into most places.

 For a more in-depth guide to finding the best shoes, check out our guide to fashionable and comfortable travel shoes.